 Become a licensed professional counselor, ready to tackle the systematic inequities in the educational system

-Commit to disrupting the status quo and making change in education with a MEd in Community Counseling.
+Commit to disrupting the status quo and eliminating mental health disparities with a MEd in Community Counseling.
 Our nationally recognized faculty are experts in social justice and ready to work with you to confront racism, achievement gaps, and other discrimination in our education system.

 Our commitment to you